- Automatic VoIP features

-Automatic VoIP features

-  You may own a router that is not listed in our buying guide as recommended or

-  adjustable to work with Telebroad’s telephony solutions.
-While we can only

-  guarantee optimal performance with the routers we mentioned, you may still want

-  to try and use your existing equipment first.
-You can try the following general
+You may own a router that is not listed in our buying guide as recommended or adjustable to work with Telebroad’s telephony services.
+While we can only guarantee optimal performance with the routers we mentioned, you may still want to try and use your existing equipment.

-  adjustments guidelines to implement to facilitate compatibility with Telebroad’s

-  telephony solutions.

-  You are advised to seek additional specific information for your situation in
+You are advised to seek additional specific information for your situation and consult with your Internet Service Provider, network administrator, and network security expert where applicable.

-  regard to each guideline and handle any adjustments after consulting your

-  Internet Service Provider, network administrator, and a network security expert

-  where applicable.

 Automatic VoIP features